 There’s no escaping the obvious historical affliction in The Devil To Pay, a story clearly set in present day whilst already in a world of its own, largely frozen in time.
 That the film partly starts off with a quote by a 2020 census worker bodes as plentily ominous in hinting at just how dark things are about to get.

-Much of the story’s setting is perfectly suitable for a horror movie, as it takes you on a ride through a bleak, psychological hellscape at times, and even fla.
+Much of the story’s setting is perfectly suitable for a horror movie, as it takes you on a ride through a bleak, psychological hellscape at times.
 At one point, Lemon agrees to deliver a vile of vitriol for neighboring bartender, Grady (Charles Black), in order to borrow his car, and upon delivery.
 What remains to be seen is how its used after arriving to the supposed sacred camp ground of a cult, and frankly, it isn’t pretty.

 While the artwork for The Devil To Pay may lend the impression of a shotgun-wielding heroine in our protagonist, the character of Lemon is much more brilliant in the writing.
 Her unassuming, vulnerabile air is matched evenly by her tenacity, quiet cunning and wit.